TimBogevich/Hotel-Sites-Validator/README.md

 Requirements: *nix, docker (optional)

-This tool validates list of hotel sites.
+This tool validates list of hotel sites in multithreading